OctopusDeploy/blog/blog/2020-08/golang-for-automation-in-aws/index.md

  - Engineering
 ---

 When we think of automation, one of the first things that come to mind is code.
-A few questions that may be asked are:
+A few questions we may be asked are:

 1. What programming language is best for automation?
 2. What’s a straight-forward language for a team to learn?

 Golang, by default, is a procedural based language.
 That means it’s primarily based on writing functions.
-When you think of automation code, for example, PowerShell or Python, chances are you’re writing some function for a script.
+When you think of automation code, for example, PowerShell or Python, chances are you’re thinking of writing some function for a script.
 Because of that, Golang is a natural fit.

 In this blog post, you’re going to learn how to use Golang for AWS automation, much like you’d use PowerShell or Python.

 ## Prerequisites

-To follow along with this blog post, you should have the following:
+To follow along with this blog post, you need the following:

 1. A beginner-level knowledge of GoLang.
 2. A beginner-level knowledge of AWS.